 The Company determines whether a contract is or contains a lease at contract inception by evaluating whether substitution rights exist and whether the Company obtains substantially all of the benefits and directs the use of the identified asset.
 When the Company determined a lease exists, the Company records a right-of-use asset ("ROU asset") and corresponding lease liability in the consolidated balance sheets.
 ROU assets represent the Company's right to use an underlying asset for the lease term.
 Lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 ROU assets are recognized at the commencement date of the lease at the value of the lease liability, adjusted for any prepayments, lease incentives received, and initial direct costs incurred.
-Lease liabilities are recognized at the commencement date of the lease based on the present value of remaining lease payments over the lease term.
-As the discount rate implicit in the lease is not readily determinable in most leases, the Company uses its incremental borrowing rate based on the information available at the commencement date of the lease in determining the present value of lease payments.
+Lease liabilities are recognized at the commencement date of the lease is not readily determinable in most leases, the Company uses its incremental borrowing rate based on the information available at the commencement date of the lease in determining the present value of lease payments.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.